earthlab/earthlab.github.io/org/category/courses.md

 * <a href="{{ site.url }}{{ course.permalink }}">{{ course.module-title }}</a>
 {% endfor %}

-## Earth Data Science Workshops
+## Earth Data Science Course Modules

 Want to improve your earth data science skills?
-Complete a set of short, self-paced technical lessons.
-Following the materials available online for each workshop, you will learn how to perform a specific workflow using a specific tool that is commonly used in the earth data science field.
+Complete a set of short, self-paced technical lessons that together create full courses.
+Following the materials available online for each module, you will learn how to perform a specific workflow using a specific tool that is commonly used in the earth data science field.

-Online workshops are developed for workshops held by Earth Lab at the University of Colorado - Boulder.

 {% include course-module-list.html %}